etalab-ia/albert-api/CONTRIBUTING.md

     CONFIG_FILE=./.github/config.test.yml PYTHONPATH=. pytest --config-file=pyproject.toml --snapshot-update
     ```

-If you want integration tests to use mocked reponse, you need to enable VCR by adding to your .env file:
+If you want integration tests to use mocked responses, you need to enable VCR by adding to your .env file:

 ```
 VCR_ENABLED=true